Check-in begins at 4:30PM, bridge loading at 5PM.

 The structure will be placed in or on supports made from two 2x4's as shown in the illustration.
 Structures with no arch in the bottom chord will be placed on the supports to achieve the required minimum span.
 No lateral or side support is allowed.

 Round metal weights, approximately 220 mm in diameter, will be placed on the top of the structure at the mid-span by the contestants until failure.
 A 160-mm round wooden disk will be available to place between the structure and the weights, if desired.
 Contestants may use cards to shim the base of the bridge level.
 Entrants in the elementary class may ask for assistance in loading their structures.
+No more than 100 pounds will be loaded onto a bridge.

 Judges from the Fargo-Moorhead Engineers Club will record the total weight supported by the bridge.
 The judge will make the final decision as to whether a structure successfully supported the final weight before failure.
 The total weight supported will then be divided by the recorded weight of the structure to determine the strength ratio of the bridge.